bodhi/bodhi.github.com/drafts/tennent.markdown

 ---

 Over the years I've encountered several references to R.D.
 Tennent and his <q>principle of correspondence</q>.
-The first time I was Marc Chung's 2009 article,
-[How Closures Behave In Ruby][chung-blocks].
-Going back and reading it now, Marc has removed the reference to the Principle, but [Google turns up][google-serp-tcp] a couple of pages about it.
+The first time was Marc Chung's 2009 article [How Closures Behave In Ruby][chung-blocks].
+Going back and reading it now, Marc has removed the reference to the principle, but [Google turns up][google-serp-tcp] a couple of pages about it.
 [A question on `programmers.stackexchange.com`][stackexchange-tcp] has an interesting exchange, which I will discuss later.
-But there doesn't appear to be a good source for *the actual statement* of the principle… until now.[^jk]
+But there didn't appear to be a good source online for *the actual statement* of the principle… until now.[^jk]

 ## The Principle of Correspondence